syrotkin/cheatsheets/Git.md

 This also helps if you have been rebasing and realized you need to reset, this helps to find the correct commit to reset to

-## Stash "added" (and not staged) files, too:
-`git stash push -m "NIEGBZH-2707: wip" --include-untracked`

-Saves all the files, including untracked

 ## diff without typing the whole path
 How to diff without typing the whole path: